theo-avila/avila_2025_wmt/README.md

   Always test mapping procedures first on short periods (1–3 years).
 For longer jobs, use `sbatch` or run processes in the background.

 - **Sign Convention Flip**
   SWMT should be calculated with the appropriate conventions, however a sign flip at the end is required such that positive values are increase in mass.
 It is not appropriate to flip the dictionary sign conventions before the transformation calculation.
+The sign flip is done within the notebooks after the calculation, but for further development it is important to realize this convention.

 - **Ocean Only**
   Salinity restoring terms must be added to the dictionaries if using ocean-only experiments.